PeppeL-G/course-material/src/courses/android-development/project-work.md

 ### Suggestions
 At the bottom of this page you find the chapter *Project idea: Flee Market Manager* that describes a real-world problem you can try to solve by creating an Android application.
 It can also be used as a guideline for how "complicated"/"complex" the application you create needs to be.

 Another idea is to create an application that can control an embedded system of some kind (dish washer, microwave, robot vacuum cleaner, etc.), for example using Bluetooth.
 Feel free to create your own embedded system.
 It can for example be a simple prototype used as a proof of concept.
-For example, your application might be about controlling a smart lock on a door (a lock that can be locked/unlocked with a smartphone using Bluetooth), but you don't have any smart lock, so then you create your own embedded system that simulates one, e.g. one that consists of a Bluetooth module and a LED lamp that is turned on/off to indicate if the door is locked or not.
-The embedded system can also be simulated as another Android application running on another Android device, e.g. an application showing a red/green circle indicating if the smart lock is locked or not.
+For example, your application might be about controlling a smart lock on a door (a lock that can be locked/unlocked with a smartphone using Bluetooth), but you don't have any smart lock, so then you create your own embedded system that simulates one, e.g. one that consists of a Bluetooth module and a LED lamp that is turned on/off to indicate if the door is locked or not. **The embedded system can also be simulated as another Android application running on another Android device, e.g. an application showing a red/green circle indicating if the smart lock is locked or not, and this enables you to create a Android application that communicates with any type of embedded system you can think of!**

 ::: warning Note
 You will not get any credits for doing things not related to the intended learning outcomes in this course.
 To build an embedded system is out of scope for this course, so only do that if you are willing to spend your own spare time on it.
 :::

-::: tip Robots
+::: warning Emulators can't emulate Bluetooth
-The course coordinator has 6 [Robot Car Starter Kit](http://osoyoo.com/2017/08/06/osoyoo-robot-car-diy-introduction/)s he can borrow to the Project Groups who want to build an Android application they can use to control a robot with.
-Note that just controlling the robot using Bluetooth is not enough, but some additional functionality is required, such as recording how the robot has been driving, re-play how the robot has been driving, manage logs, etc.
+To test Bluetooth in your app, you need to use a physical Android device, since the Android emulator can't emulate Bluetooth.
+The course coordinator has a few Android devices in his office, you can borrow one if you want.
 :::

 If you need some special equipment (such as Beacons, modules for an embedded system, some smart devices, etc.), the school might be able to provide you with it (must be returned to the school at the end of the course).
 Email your needs to the course coordinator at [Peter.Larsson-Green@ju.se](Peter.Larsson-Green@ju.se) and he will look into it and get back to you.

 ### Requirements
 The application you create must make use of at least one other device in addition to the Android device your application is running on.
 This could be: